intermediate i: ranges and making choices

 as a placeholder in the rest of your AR.

-. this is because you need to have mimu choose between the range before you can refer to the chosen number from the range.- you can use multiple ranges, up to a total of 4 of them.
+you can use multiple ranges, up to a total of 4 of them.

-- you can do so by
+you can do so by

 {range:} {range1:} {range2:} {range3:}

-. - and just as you'd expect, the corresponding placeholders are
+.and just as you'd expect, the corresponding placeholders are

 [range] [range1] [range2] [range3]